danielpclark/PolyBelongsTo/README.md

 # Returns Class Ojects for each has_one and has_many child associations
 PolyBelongsTo::Pbt::ReflectsAsClasses[ obj ]

-# Boolean of whether child object/class is a has relationship to obj
+# Boolean of whether child object/class is a has(one/many) relationship to obj
 PolyBelongsTo::Pbt::IsReflected[ obj, child ]

 # Returns :singular if obj->child is has_one and :plural if obj->child is has_many